Media Manager For Genesis is a plugin that makes it easy to manage the display of videos inside your WordPress site.

 - The plugin supports any video service that allows you to embed with WordPress’ oEmbed (think: Youtube, Vimeo, WordPress.tv etc..

 Upload the plugin and active it inside WordPress.
-Under the Genesis menu in your WordPress dashboard you will see a new menu item “Video Manager“.
+Under the Genesis menu in your WordPress dashboard you will see a new menu item “Media Manager“.

 Visit this settings page and enter your HelpForWP.com licence key to finish the basic installation.